AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 }
 ```

 Yay, we made a future and executed it!
-Now I don't think this API is too
+I'm pretty happy with how this code
-terrible, but it would be nice if I didn't have to worry about handling the
+turned out.
+I do have a few minor complaints about having API buried so deep
-`Results` with unwraps.
-Also, the types are buried deep in a module tree which
+in modules (it made it really hard to find), and having to use a few
-made them very hard to find for me (3 levels deep!!).
-I think I can do better.
+`unwraps()`, but I can live with it.

 ## Stuff Gets Gross
-It gets worse than a few minor complaints.
-Note this code from the `Future`s
+Unfortunately, using `Future`s in Rust can "get gross".
+Let me show you what I
-documentation.
+mean with this code from the `futures` crate documentation:

 ```rust
 use futures::future::FutureExt;